Earth Sciences Department

 Testimonials

 The versatility of the Master's program has enabled me to study different aspects of geology applied to the professional world: whether it's an opening towards research, the geotechnical field or the world of special works.
-The naturalist approach of academics, particularly in mountain environments, is a real asset for tackling site aspects and proposing realistic solutions to geotechnical problems or those linked to natural hazards.
+The naturalist approach to academics, particularly in mountain environments, is a real asset when it comes to tackling construction site issues and proposing realistic solutions to geotechnical problems or those linked to natural hazards.
 The course is a real learning experience, with numerous case studies in the field.
-The more theoretical academics of structural design is also highly specialized, with differentiated courses.
-The icing on the cake is that academics is located in Le Bourget du Lac, in an idyllic setting for mountain lovers, with many courses given in the field.
+The more theoretical academics of structural design are also highly specialized, with differentiated courses.
+The icing on the cake is that the academics are located at Le Bourget du Lac, in an idyllic setting for mountain lovers, with many courses given in the field.
 Joining the GAIA Master's program also means joining a network of competent people, with real follow-up for former students.